diazale/diazale/README.md

-### 🧮🧬 I'm Alex, a statistician and data scientist doing PhD research in population genetics 🧬🧮
+### 🧮🧬 Alex Diaz-Papkovich, PhD 🧬🧮

-- I'm currently at Brown University doing a postdoc at the Data Science Institute with [Sohini Ramachandran](https://www.brown.edu/Research/Ramachandran_Lab/research/)
-- My PhD work was at McGill University in [Quantitative Life Sciences](https://www.mcgill.ca/qls/) with [Simon Gravel](https://gravellab.github.io/)
+I'm a statistician and data scientist.
+I'm currently at Brown University working as a postdoctoral research associate at the Data Science Institute with [Sohini Ramachandran](https://www.brown.edu/Research/Ramachandran_Lab/research/).
+My PhD work was at McGill University in [Quantitative Life Sciences](https://www.mcgill.ca/qls/) with [Simon Gravel](https://gravellab.github.io/), where I studied topological data analysis methods for genetic data.
+You can find my published research on [Google Scholar](https://scholar.google.ca/citations?hl=en&user=CwGsVS0AAAAJ).

-- I like to study the world through data.
-Some of my side-projects include [tracking the length of the Rideau Canal skating season](https://github.com/diazale/skateway) and [collecting news stories of traffic violence](https://github.com/diazale/death_by_car)
+I also enjoy collecting data on a variety of topics.
+Some of my side-projects include [tracking the length of the Rideau Canal skating season](https://github.com/diazale/skateway) and [collecting news stories of traffic violence](https://github.com/diazale/death_by_car).
-- You can find my published research on [Google Scholar](https://scholar.google.ca/citations?hl=en&user=CwGsVS0AAAAJ)

-__My core research projects__:
+Some of my academic research:

 ### Non-linear dimensionality reduction for visualizing population genetic data